MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 ## Suggested Skills

 Microsoft Learn is a new approach to learning.
 Readiness for the new skills and responsibilities that come with cloud adoption doesn't come easily.
 Microsoft Learn provides a more rewarding approach to hands-on learning that helps you achieve your goals faster.
 Earn points and levels, and achieve more!
-Here are a couple of examples of tailored learning paths on Microsoft Learn which aligns with the Contoso SmartHotel360 app in Azure.
+Here are a couple of examples of tailored learning paths on Microsoft Learn which align with the Contoso SmartHotel360 app in Azure.

-[Deploy a website to Azure with Azure App Service](https://docs.microsoft.com/en-us/learn/paths/deploy-a-website-with-azure-app-service/):Web apps in Azure allow you to publish and manage your website easily without having to work with the underlying servers, storage, or network assets.
+[Deploy a website to Azure with Azure App Service](https://docs.microsoft.com/learn/paths/deploy-a-website-with-azure-app-service/): Web apps in Azure allow you to publish and manage your website easily without having to work with the underlying servers, storage, or network assets.
 Instead, you can focus on your website features and rely on the robust Azure platform to provide secure access to your site.

-[Process and classify images with the Azure Cognitive Vision Services](https://docs.microsoft.com/en-us/learn/paths/classify-images-with-vision-services/):Azure Functions enable the creation of event driven, compute-on-demand systems that can be triggered by various external events.
+[Process and classify images with the Azure Cognitive Vision Services](https://docs.microsoft.com/learn/paths/classify-images-with-vision-services/): Azure Functions enable the creation of event driven, compute-on-demand systems that can be triggered by various external events.
 Learn how to leverage functions to execute server-side logic and build serverless architectures.